An introduction to key risks in digital health transactions

-We understand the challenges that established healthcare providers and life sciences companies and disrupters face in a fast-changing and highly regulated area where patient safety is critical.
-We can use our industry insight to deliver pragmatic advice on all aspects of digital health technology and on investments and collaborations in this area.
+We understand the challenges that established healthcare providers and life sciences companies and disrupters face in a fast-changing and highly regulated area where patient safety is critical and COVID-19 is placing unprecedented strains on healthcare systems and businesses.
+We can use our industry insight to deliver pragmatic advice on all aspects of digital health technology, on compliance and on investments and collaborations in this area.

 The commercial questions